DANS-KNAW/easy-bag-store/docs/04_tutorial.md

 1. Let's first enumerate the bags in the store.

         easy-bag-store enum
-        > <uuid of my-example-bag>
+        > 8eeaeda4-3ae7-4be2-9f63-3db09b19db43
           OK: Done enumerating

+   In your case the bag-id will of course be different and you will need to use the one from your output rather than the one given above.

 2. Copy the bag to some output directory:

-        easy-bag-store get <uuid of my-example-bag> out
+        easy-bag-store get 8eeaeda4-3ae7-4be2-9f63-3db09b19db43 out
-        > OK: Retrieved item with item-id: <uuid of my-example-bag> to out \
+        > OK: Retrieved item with item-id: 8eeaeda4-3ae7-4be2-9f63-3db09b19db43 \
-            from BagStore: /srv/dans.knaw.nl/bag-store
+           to out from BagStore: /srv/dans.knaw.nl/bag-store

+   The directory `out` will be created automatically.

 3. Now to check that the bag you retrieved is equal to the one you added:

-        diff -r my-example-bag out
+        diff -r sample out

    No output here is good.
 It means the directories are the same.